 Browse by Category: Appetizers | Beef | Breads - Biscuits & Muffins | Casseroles | Desserts & Snacks | Drinks and Libations | Egg Dishes | Fish & Seafood | Gluten-Free | Lamb | Legumes | Other | Other Meats | Other Sides | Pasta | Pork | Poultry | Rabbit | Rice & Grains | Salads | Sandwiches | Sauces, Dressings & Condiments | Soups, Stews & Chili | Vegetables | Vegetarian

-On of my favorite things about Thanksgiving, is the day after.
+One of my favorite things about Thanksgiving is the day after.
 Sort of Thanksgiving – the aftermath.
 All those delicious leftovers just waiting to be rewarmed and enjoyed again.
 To have a second Thanksgiving dinner the next week is just so good, all the flavor, with none of the work.
-And as most all of the components of your Thanksgiving dinner can be frozen, one of things I love to do is freeze small dinners; little TV type dinners, that I can take out anytime of the year and have an easy Thanksgiving rerun.
+And as most of the components of your Thanksgiving dinner can be frozen, one of the things I love to do is freeze small dinners; little TV type dinners, that I can take out any time of the year and have an easy Thanksgiving rerun.

 Don’t let this terrible photo put you off.
 This is the BEST turkey pot pie.
 I’ve even been known to go buy turkey parts all year long, just to make these.

-Almost better then fresh mashed potatoes.
+Almost better than fresh mashed potatoes.
 Crisp on the outside, soft and tender on the inside.

 Site developed especially for LindySez by Chris Geirman